How to break up your trip

 Inland, you can stroll through rainforest, looking and listening out for rare black-and-white colobuses.

-Where to stay: Waterlovers Hotel is an eco-friendly boutique property set on the beach.
+Where to stay: Waterlovers Beach Resort is an eco-friendly boutique property set on the beach.
 The thatched, whitewashed cottages where you stay have their own veranda facing the ocean.

 How to combine: Two-hour direct flight from the Masai Mara to Ukunda, on the coast.